Success Eduan

-Success Eduan (born 27 September 2004) is a British sprinter.
-She won the 2023 British Indoor Athletics Championships title over 200 metres.
+Success Odyase Eduan (born 27 September 2004) is a British sprinter.
+She won the 2026 UK Athletics Championships title and 2023 British Indoor Athletics Championships title over 200 metres.

 Early life

 From Blackley, Manchester, she attended St Matthew's Roman Catholic High School in Moston, Manchester, where she was head girl.
 Her athletic talent was spotted early at the school whilst running cross-country.
 She later attended Loreto College, Manchester.
-She later studied midwifery at the University of Salford.
+She combined her athletics career with studying midwifery at the University of Salford even as she became British champion.

 Career

-She won a gold medal and a bronze medal at the European Athletics U20 Championships in Tallinn, Estonia in July 2021.
+Eduan won a gold medal and a bronze medal at the European Athletics U20 Championships in Tallinn, Estonia in July 2021.
 She won bronze in the 200 m and gold after anchoring the victorious women's 4 × 100 m relay.

-In 2022, she won the national U20 title over 200 metres, and was selected to represent Britain at the 2022 World Athletics U20 Championships.
+In 2022, Eduan won the national U20 title over 200 metres, and was selected to represent Britain at the 2022 World Athletics U20 Championships.

-In February 2023, she won the 2023 British Indoor Athletics Championships in Birmingham over 200 metres with a time of 23.49 seconds.
+In February 2023, Eduan won at the British Indoor Championships in Birmingham over 200 metres with a time of 23.49 seconds.
 In August 2023, she won bronze at the 2023 European Athletics U20 Championships in Jerusalem in the 200 metres.
 She was then part of a 4 × 100 m relay team that won silver at the championships.

-In May 2024, she finished runner-up to Joy Eze at the British Universities and Colleges Sport (BUCS) 100 metres title in a time of 11.52 seconds, running for Salford University.
+In May 2024, Eduan finished runner-up to Joy Eze at the British Universities and Colleges Sport Championships (BUCS) in the 100 metres, running a time of 11.52 seconds, while competing for Salford University.
 In November 2024, she was named by British Athletics on the Olympic Futures Programme for 2025.
 Eduan ran the anchor leg for the Great Britain team which won gold in the women's 4 × 100 metres at the World Athletics Relays Championship on 11 May 2025.
 She won the gold medal in the 200 metres at the 2025 European Athletics U23 Championships in Bergen, Norway in 22.74 seconds.
-Later in the championships, she anchored the British women's 4 x 100 metres relay team to gold in a championship record time of 42.92 seconds.
+Later in the championships, she anchored the British women's 4 × 100 metres relay team to gold in a championship record time of 42.92 seconds.